oppahansi/wow_talent_calculator/README.md

 - Resetting all specs
 - Setting spec states (e.g.: Loading saved states)
 - Printing spec to console
+- Talent sequence is kept saved in the background
 - Printing all specs to console
+- Printing talent sequence to console

 ## Usage